 - Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
 Consult Medical Conditions. - Students must not participate in the activity until they receive information on concussion prevention specific to the activity, inherent risks of the activity (for example, outline possible risks and ways to minimize the risks), and procedures and rules for safe play.
-Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available.
+Students must receive instruction on the importance of reporting symptoms related to a suspected concussion. - Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission. - Activities must be modified according to the age, ability level, language, and experience of students, number of participants, and the facility available. - Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression.

-- Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration. - Activities must be based on skills that are taught. - Skills must be taught in proper progression. - A proper warm-up and cool-down must be included. - While moving, students must not be required to close their eyes or be blind-folded. - When a student displays hesitation (verbally or non-verbally) with participating, the Teacher must determine the reason(s) for doubt.
-If the Teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate. - At no time can the stick be brought above waist level. - Implement a soccer goal-size crease area for the protection of the goalie.
-No other player or player's stick is allowed in crease. - When a student displays hesitation (verbally or non-verbally) with participating, the Teacher must determine the reason(s) for doubt.
+- A proper warm-up and cool-down must be included. - While moving, students must not be required to close their eyes or be blind-folded. - Emphasize controlled movement when requiring students to walk or run backwards.
+Backward-running races are not permitted. - No body contact. - Crease area must be clearly defined if using a goalie (for example, full key area). - Only the goaltender is allowed in the crease area. - When a student displays hesitation (verbally or non-verbally) with participating, the Teacher must determine the reason(s) for doubt.
 If the Teacher believes that a potential hesitancy during the skill could put the student at risk, the student must be directed toward a more basic skill, or be permitted to select a role within the activity at their comfort level, including the choice to not participate. - Prior to participation, the Teacher must reference and apply their school board's policy on equity and inclusion as it affects student participation and makes appropriate accommodations/modifications to provide a safe learning environment.
 Consult the Intent subsection within the About section. - Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration. - Students must be informed that the use of equipment and the gymnasium are prohibited without supervision.
-In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised.

-- The Teacher must provide instructions to the students regarding the safe movement of the portable goals.
+In addition to verbal communication, the doors must be locked or signs must be posted indicating that students are not allowed to use the gym unless appropriately supervised. - The Teacher must provide instructions to the students regarding the safe movement of the portable goals.
 Only students who have been properly trained can assist the Teacher with moving portable goals.
 Direct Supervision is required. - The Teacher must establish and direct students to a designated area, away from the path of the moving portable goals, to avoid students interfering/colliding with a moving portable goal.